House Sitting Etiquette – What Do House Sitters Do (And Don’t Do +BONUS House Sitting Guidelines)??

 Some things to think about and ask are:

-• The behaviour of the animals.
-This is really important when looking after dogs.
+- The behavior of the animals.
+This is important when looking after dogs.
 How they act at the park, at the beach, around others, off the lead, on the lead, at home, etc…

-• If the area is prone to natural disasters and what their evacuations plans are and how you should handle those situations.
+- If the area is prone to natural disasters and what their evacuation plans are and how you should handle those situations.

 Key Takeaways

-• Meet the homeowner, pets and see the home before locking in the sit if possible.
+- Meet the homeowner and pets and see the home before locking in the seat if possible.

-Looking for more information on how you can become a house sitter or elevate your house sitting status to an in-demand professional house sitter?
+Are you looking for more information on how to become a house sitter or elevate your house-sitting status to an in-demand professional house sitter?

 Author: Jayden Mckinlay